Logo

 HowToLoan-Header

-Need to fill gaps in your budget, cover a large expense, or pay down high-interest debt at a lower cost?
-Understanding how to take out a personal loan is the first step to securing the funds you need to cover temporary, short-term expenses.
+Whether you need to fill gaps in your budget, cover a large expense, or pay down high-interest debt at a lower cost, understanding how to take out a personal loan is the first step to securing the funds you need to cover temporary, short-term expenses.

-How to take out a personal loan in 9 steps
+How to take out a personal loan in 6 steps

 2. Check your credit score

-3. Compare lender options
+3. Shop around and compare lender options

-5. Check your interest rate
+4. Check your interest rate

-6. Choose a lender and apply
+5. Choose a lender and apply

-7. Accept the loan
+6. Accept the loan

+Before you take out a loan, know how much you need and how much you can afford to repay monthly.
 Borrow only what’s needed to cover your goal, like paying off credit card debt, covering an emergency expense, or making home improvements.
-And remember: lenders will consider basic information, including your income, when providing repayment terms, but it’s up to you to conduct a thorough review of your financial picture.
-Before you apply for a personal loan, decide what personal loan payment will fit your budget.
-Consider your monthly expenses and all of your potential sources of extra income.
-That way you can compare loan offers based on what you know you can afford.
+And remember: lenders will consider basic information, including your income when providing repayment terms, but it’s up to you to conduct a thorough review of your financial picture.

 2. Check your credit score.